 Q: Why does Stardock claim that Paul and Fred were not the creators of Star Control?

 A: Paul and Fred were the designers of Star Control I and II.
 In the credits, on the box and elsewhere they had previously officially listed themselves as either developers or designers.
+While Stardock has no objection to “creators” in the casual sense, legally, and when trying to promote a product in commerce, they are not.
+Most of the Copyrighted material people think of as being important to Star Control was created and owned by others.

 For 25 years, Designer was their official designation.